Lydia-England/ncl-tools/tools/scanning-recon-tools.md

 - RIR: Regional Internet Registry
 - SSL: Secure Sockets Layer
   - CN: SSL Certificate Common Name (a.k.a.
 Fully Qualified Domain Name (FQDN))
+- TLD: Top-Level Domain
+- TTL: Time to live (also known as "hop limit") - specifies how long a DNS record should be cached for.